openvinotoolkit/geti-sdk/README.md

 - Project creation from datasets on disk
 - Project downloading (images, videos, configuration, annotations, predictions and models)
 - Project creation and upload from a previous download
+- Deploying a project for local inference with OpenVINO

 ## Installation
 I recommend using an environment manager such as